robinovitch61/the-leo-zone/content/posts/aoc-2022/index.md

 My overall experience with AoC 2022 was better than it was last year.
 I had less needless stress and gained more practice, insight, and knowledge from each puzzle.

-I'm still in the process of obtaining the last ~~8~~ 6 stars (~~3~~ 2 full puzzles and the second part of 2 others), and this post will be updated as I finish them up.

 ### Stats and Summary of Techniques Used

 Here is a brief overview of stars obtained and the techniques I used to solve (or attempt to solve) the puzzles this